-Amelie Aldner (b.
-Aldenheim) was in 2019 a fellow at the prestigiuos vocal program of the Ravinia Steans Music Institute in Chicago, USA, where she perfomed in concerts and sang in a masterclass led by soprano Angel Blue.
+Amelie has a very rich background in the classical genre and does recitals and opera performances alongside her popmusic.
+Most notably of late she could be seen and heard in the fall season 2020's New York Festival of Song, singing with pianist Daniel Gerzenberg.
+Amelie was in 2019 a fellow at the prestigiuos vocal program of the Ravinia Steans Music Institute in Chicago, USA, where she perfomed in concerts and sang in a masterclass led by soprano Angel Blue.

-She was also recently seen in LidalNorth's production of Mozart's La clemenza di Tito where she did the role of Sesto.
+She di the role of Sesto in LidalNorth's production of Mozart's La clemenza di Tito in 2019.

 In 2017 Amelie released her first CD; «At Midnight Hour» with organist Marcus André Berg.
-The album contains works from sacred music, liedera and opera.
+The album contains works from sacred music, lieder and opera.

-Mrs Aldner is also an active singer of oratorio and has during the last years sung Requiem by G. Verdi Stabat Mater by Rossini and Händel's Messiah.
-In november 2019 she will perform in Petite messe solennelle by Rossini.
+Mrs Aldner is also an active singer of oratorio and has during the last years sung Requiem by G. Verdi Stabat Mater by Rossini and Händel's Messiah and Petite messe solennelle by Rossini among other.

 Amelie won First Prize in the Grand Prize Virtuoso International Music Competition in Brussels in 2018.
 She has also received several prices and schoolarships from among others The Royal Academy of Music in Stockholm and Fund for Performing Artist in Oslo.
 She has worked with conductors such as Rinaldo Alessandrini, John Helmer Fiore, Robert Howarth, Stefan Klingele, Alessandro DeMarchi, Rudolph Piehlmayer, Peter Szilvay, Magnus Loddgard and Christian Badea.
 And directors such as Stefan Herheim, Ole-Anders Tandberg, Thaddeus Strassberger, Paul Curran, Stein Winge, Jo Strømgren, Valentina Carrasco from La fura dels Baus, Hilde Andersen and Victoria Bohman-Larsen.